-I use each social network in the right context, i.e: Twitter for conversation, LinkedIN for networking, Github for coding, etc. I'm more of a broadcaster than a conversationalist, but I try to strike a balance.
-I primarily use social media for the following:
+I use each social network in the right context, i.e: Twitter for conversation, LinkedIN for networking, Github for coding, etc. I'm more of a broadcaster than a talker.
+I use social media for the following:

 - Networking.
 Talk to like-minded people about tech, startups, coding, etc

 - Sharing links to good content.
 Amplify the voice of others, and share my own stuff too.